aluro2/Turdus-Dichromatism/Manuscript/turdus-dichromatism-ABL.md

    identify a suitable mate [@hamilton1961;@saetre1992].
 Evidence in favour of this recognition hypothesis for sexual dichromatism includes a positive association of greater plumage sexual dichromatism with migratory behaviour and shorter breeding seasons [@badyaev2003].
-Avian species that migrate to and from their breeding territories, reside on mainland continents, and have large geographic ranges tend to have greater plumage sexual dichromatism and plumage colour elaboration than species that do not migrate, reside on islands, and have limited breeding ranges
+Additional support for the recognition hypothesis includes a consistent pattern of greater plumage sexual dichromatism and plumage colour elaboration in avian species that reside on mainland continents and have large geographic ranges in comparison to species that do not migrate, reside on islands, and have limited breeding ranges [@friedman2009;@dale2015;@simpson2015a;@matysiokova2017;@badyaev1998;@figuerola2000;@tobias2009;@roulin2010;@doutrelant2016;@kearns2020].
-   [@friedman2009;@dale2015;@simpson2015a;@matysiokova2017;@badyaev1998;@figuerola2000;@tobias2009;@roulin2010;@doutrelant2016;@kearns2020].

    Moreover, plumage sexual dichromatism likely plays a role in hybridization